Generalizing the Linearized Doubling approach, I: General theory and new minimal surfaces and self-shrinkers: The linearized equation on the initial surfaces

 Moreover the following hold. \begin{enumerate}[label=\emph{(\roman*)}] \item $\Lcal_M u = E + J_M(w^+_E, w^-_E)$. \item $ \| u \|_{2, \beta, \gamma; M} \le C(b) \delta^{-4-2\beta}_{\min} \| E\|_{0, \beta, \gamma-2; M}$. \item $\| w^{\pm}_E : C^{0, \beta}(\Sigma, g)\| \le C \delta^{\gamma-4-2\beta}_{\min} \| E\|_{0, \beta, \gamma-2; M}$. \end{enumerate} \end{prop}

-\begin{proof} We subdivide the proof into five steps: \textit{Step 1: Estimates on $u'_\pm$ and $w^{\pm}_{E,1}$:} We start by decomposing $E'_+$ and $u'_+$ (defined as in \eqref{Edecom} and \eqref{Eup}) into various parts which will be estimated separately; $E'_-$ and $u'_-$ are decomposed in analogous fashion.
+\begin{proof} The proof is similar to the proof of \cite[Proposition 4.17]{kap} but we include it to keep the article self-contained.
+We subdivide the proof into five steps: \textit{Step 1: Estimates on $u'_\pm$ and $w^{\pm}_{E,1}$:} We start by decomposing $E'_+$ and $u'_+$ (defined as in \eqref{Edecom} and \eqref{Eup}) into various parts which will be estimated separately; $E'_-$ and $u'_-$ are decomposed in analogous fashion.
 We clearly have by the definitions and the equivalence of the norms as in \ref{L:norms} that

 For each $p\in L$, we use \ref{Lwe} to define $u'_{p, +}\in C^{2,\beta}( D^\Sigma_p(2\delta_p ))$ satisfying $\Ecalunder_p u'_{p,+}=0$ and

 We define now $u''_+\in C^{2,\beta}(\Sigma)$ supported on $\disjun_{p\in L} D^\Sigma_p( 2\delta_p )$ by requesting for each $p\in L$ that